AaronCWacker/MachineLearning/README.md

 Tech Direction | Technical director or engineering lead of a large, successful app with both a scalable-server component as well as a relevant client component
-Cloud | Developed server stacks operating in public cloud IaaS or PaaS, such as AWS or Google Cloud Platform Cloud | Hosting providers, such as Google Cloud, Azure or AWS ML | Designed novel computational models / CNN architectures to tackle vision-related problems ML | ML or 3D graphics applications for mobile devices ML | Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores ML | Emerging best-practices in mathematical programming and optimization theory
+Cloud | Developed server stacks operating in public cloud IaaS or PaaS, such as AWS or Google Cloud Platform Cloud | Hosting providers, such as Google Cloud, Azure or AWS ML and AR | Intelligent Augmented Reality
+ML and Vision | Designed novel computational models / CNN architectures to tackle vision-related problems ML | ML or 3D graphics applications for mobile devices ML | Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores ML | Emerging best-practices in mathematical programming and optimization theory